chilcano/vagrant-wso2-dev-srv/README.md

 __2) Start the Vagrant box__

-The first time this process will take long time becuase the ISO Linux image and the WSO2 and required software have to be downloaded, unzipped and installed.
+The first time this process will take long time becuase the ISO Linux image and the WSO2 and required software have to be downloaded, unzipped, installed and provisioning the scripts.

 ```
 $ vagrant up